BettyzhangPei/PLCO/README.md

 Utilizing the Average Information Restricted Maximum Likelihood (AI-ReML) algorithm within a crossed mixed model framework for the estimation of variance components, this code provides an example to explore differential genetic effects on baseline levels and rates of change in a longitudinal phenotype by mimicing prostate-specific antigen (PSA) trajectories among participants from prostate cancer-free in the Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer Screening Trial.

-Building on the measurement error model by Thompson et al. (2008), our R code employs the AI-ReML algorithm and procedure of best linear unbiased predictors for random effects.
+Building on the proposed mixed model with genetic effects on both baseline and slope of a longitudinal phenotype , our R code employs the AI-ReML algorithm and procedure of best linear unbiased predictors for random effects.
 This R code estimates:
 - All variance components for genetic- and subject- specific random effects and residual error term.
 - The coefficients of fixed effects.
 - The two types of effect sizes of genetic effects on baseline and slope, respectively.